salsalabs/goengage/cmd/activity/fundraise/supporter/README.md

 # Dedication report

-Go application to retrieve donations for a specified supporterID in a timeframe and output them as a CSV.
+Go application to retrieve donations in a timeframe and output them as a CSV.

-The user provides an Engage token, a supporterID and a date range.
+The user provides an Engage token and a date range.
 See the Usage section for more information.

 ## Prerequisites